Glossary

 Administrative Review (AR) – a request for a Points Based System application that has been refused to be re-reviewed by an independent Entry Clearance Manager.

-Appeal – some visa applications come with the Right of Appeal when refused (such as Family Visits and Settlement).
-The appeal is reviewed initially by the Entry Clearance Officer who refused it.
-If they do not concede that the refusal can be overturned the appeal is forwarded to the Asylum and Immigration Tribunal (AIT) in the UK where an Immigration Judge will hear the case.
+Appeal – some visa applications come with the Right of Appeal when refused (such as Settlement), where an Immigration Judge will hear the case.

 Biometrics – identifying information unique to an individual; includes fingerprints, photograph and sometimes iris scan.